-All children in years 3 to 6 are taught a half hour of phonics plus at least an hour of English daily.
-We carry out phonic screening at the beginning of each academic year (more often if necessary) and pupils are assessed on their knowledge of high frequency words termly.
-This allows us to tailor our phonics sessions specifically to our children’s needs.
+All children in years 3 to 6 are taught a half hour of SPaG plus at least an hour of English daily.
+We carry out spelling assessment at the beginning of each academic year and pupils are assessed on their knowledge of their Year group spelling words termly.
+This allows us to tailor our spelling sessions specifically to our children’s needs.

 Great emphasis is placed on the teaching of English as the skills learnt in this subject are key to success in all other areas of learning.
 Children do a lot of oral work and drama such as hot seating and presentation of ideas as a foundation for written work.
 Activities aim to be interesting and fun, for example recording a radio advert or writing poetry from strong emotive images.
 Strong emphasis is also placed on grammar and punctuation and there is an expectation of neat cursive handwriting.
 Farrowdale children achieve very high standards in reading as a result of the individual attention they receive from the very start.
 Learning is linked where possible to themes being taught in Topic and Science.